Puppet (software): Architecture

-Vendor
+Company

-Puppet's vendor Puppet, Inc, is a privately held information technology (IT) automation software company based in Portland, Oregon, USA.
+Puppet Inc., is a subsidiary of Perforce based in Portland, Oregon, USA.

 In 2005, Puppet was founded by former CEO Luke Kanies.
 On Jan.
 29, 2019 Yvonne Wassenaar replaced Sanjay Mirchandani as CEO.
 Wassenaar previously worked at Airware, New Relic and VMware.

-In February 2011 Puppet released its first commercial product, Puppet Enterprise, built on its open-source base, with some extra some commercial components.
-In September 2011, the company released Puppet Enterprise 2.0, which introduced integration with MCollective, acquired by Puppet in 2010, as well as provisioning for virtual machines on Amazon EC2 and VMware.
-In June 2013, Puppet released Puppet Enterprise 3.0, which features a rewritten orchestration engine.
+In February 2011 Puppet released its first commercial product, Puppet Enterprise, built on its open-source base, with some extra commercial components.
 Puppet purchased the infrastructure automation firm Distelli in September 2017.
-Puppet rebranded Distelli's VM Dashboard (a continuous integration / continuous delivery product) as Puppet Pipelines for Applications, and K8S Dashboard as Puppet Pipelines for Containers.
+Puppet rebranded Distelli's VM Dashboard (a continuous integration / continuous delivery product) as Puppet Pipelines for Applications, and K8s Dashboard as Puppet Pipelines for Containers.
 The products were made generally available in October, 2017.
 In May 2018, Puppet released Puppet Discovery, a tool to discover and manipulate resources in hybrid networks.
-It is Puppet's third stand-alone enterprise product.

-In June of 2018 Puppet raised $42 million for a total of $150 million in funding.
+In June 2018, Puppet raised an additional $42 million for a total of $150 million in funding.
 The round was led by Cisco and included Kleiner Perkins, True Ventures, EDBI, and VMware.

-Puppet partners and has technology integrations with VMware, Amazon Web Services, Cisco, OpenStack, Microsoft Azure, Eucalyptus, Rightscale, and Zenoss.
+Puppet's partners include VMware, Amazon Web Services, Cisco, OpenStack, Microsoft Azure, Eucalyptus, and Zenoss.

 In April 2022, it was announced Puppet had been acquired by the Minneapolis-headquartered software developer, Perforce.
 The company subsequently laid off 15% of Puppet's workforce in Portland.

+Controversy

+Following acquisition by Perforce in 2022, subsequent policy changes implemented by Perforce in early 2025 significantly altered the accessibility and distribution of Puppet software which prompted frustration within the open-source community.

+Perforce announced that future Puppet binaries and packages would be published to a private repository with access granted to community contributors under an End-user license agreement (EULA) and usage beyond 25 nodes would require a commercial license.
+Although the core Puppet codebase remains licensed under the Apache 2.0 license, the frequency of public commits and updates was reduced.
+The open-source community criticized these changes, viewing them as a departure from Puppet’s original open-source principles.

+Concerns were raised about diminished transparency and the prioritization of commercial interests over community collaboration.
+In response, members of the community initiated a fork of the project, called OpenVox, with the aim of preserving and continuing the open-source development of Puppet.
+The new fork also sought to avoid legal complications, as Perforce retained control over the Puppet trademark which restricted its use by third parties.